 Users of Dataset are Report Visualizers

-Using the dataflow, you reduce the need to copy and past your Power Query script into other files.
+Using the Dataflow, you reduce the need to copy and paste your Power Query script into other files.
 You can re-use a table in multiple files.

-Dataflow and Datasets are not the replacement of each other.
+Dataflow and Datasets are not the replacement for each other.

 They are two essential components of Power BI and have their own places in the Power BI architecture for a multi-developer scenario.